pie/terms/general.md

 # General Terms of Business

 _Last updated: [30/07/2025]_

-PIE Code is a trading name of Pie Web Limited (Company No. 07995302), registered in England and Wales.
-These terms apply to all services provided by Pie Web Limited under the PIE Code brand, including support, hosting, and project-based development, unless otherwise agreed in writing.
+> These terms apply to all services provided by PIE Code, a trading name of Pie Web Limited (Company No. 07995302) including support, hosting, and project-based development, unless otherwise agreed in writing.

 ---